 To crystallize the relationships and depiction of our Canadian energy modelling capacity, the Initiative will support, in collaboration with local researchers, three regional workshops to maintain the momentum created by the workshop that already took place in Montreal.
 These workshops will bring together local energy modellers and users to expand the inventory, convene the modelling community, identify region-specific needs, and ensure that the proposed platform is effective as Canada moves towards a Clean Electric Future.

 |Western||September 27, 2019||Victoria, BC||Institute for Integrated Energy |

 |Emera & NB Power Research |

 University of New Brunswick

-Discussions in Ottawa continued at the University of Victoria with a new group of motivated modelers and policy makers.
-On the agenda: a panel presenting the Policy Makers’ point of view concerning the achievement of climate action targets, an overview of Energy models and a case study to try to identify the needs in this area.
+Discussions in Ottawa’s workshop continued at the University of Victoria with a new group of motivated modellers and policy makers.
+The planning: a panel presenting the Policy Makers’ point of view concerning the achievement of climate action targets, an overview of Energy models and a case study to try to identify the needs in this area.